 The objective of the performance evaluation exercises is to uncover strengths and challenges so that different Board Committees are in a better position to provide the required expertise and oversight.
-The NC assesses the Board's and Board Committee's effectiveness as a whole by completing a Board Evaluation Form, which takes into consideration factors such as the Board's structure, conduct of meeting, risk management and internal control, the Board's relationship with Management, as well as the Board's performance based on a set of quantitative criteria and financial performance indicators.
+The NC assesses the Board's and Board Committee's effectiveness as a whole by completing a Board Evaluation Form, which takes into consideration factors such as the Board's structure, conduct of meeting, risk management and internal control, the Board's relationship with Management, as well as the Board Committee's performance in relation to discharging their responsibilities.
+The NC also assess the Board's performance based on a set of quantitative criteria and financial performance indicators.
 The NC assesses the individual director's performance by completing an Individual Director Self Appraisal Form which takes into consideration factors such as commitment of time for meetings, level of participation and contribution to such meetings and technical knowledge of the Directors.